proompteng

 temporal-bun initScaffold a worker + Docker assetsHonors --force to overwrite existing files.

-temporal-bun replayDiff workflow determinism from JSON or live historiesSupports --history-file, --execution, `--source cli
+temporal-bun replayDiff workflow determinism from JSON or live historiesSupports --history-file, --execution, --source, and --json; valid source values are cli, service, and auto.

-Proto regeneration now lives under packages/temporal-bun-sdk/scripts/update-temporal-protos.ts.
-Pass --temporal-version <x.y.z> (once implemented) to align with upstream Temporal drops, and run it before publishing a new SDK version.
+Proto regeneration lives under packages/temporal-bun-sdk/scripts/update-temporal-protos.ts.
+Pass --version <tag> (or omit to use the latest release) and optionally --repo <owner/name> before publishing a new SDK version.